scaramacai/ggwm/README.md

 If available and not disabled at compile time, ggwm  will also use the following libraries:

+ - libXrender for the render extension.
+In this case, True TYpe fonts will be used, via libschrift.
  - fribidi for bi-directional text support.
  - libXext for the shape extension.
- - libXrender for the render extension.
  - libXmu for rounded corners.
- - libXft for anti-aliased and true type fonts.
  - libXinerama for multiple head support.
  - libXpm for XPM icons and backgrounds.